Zylann/SnowfeetFramework/README.md

 The project was originally a game prototype, but I decided to put its engine-related files open-source and leave a sample as demo.
 I update the framework when I need something special or just as a hobby.

+The name "Snowfeet" came from the game I initially planned to realize.
+In an post-apocalyptic future, It's the name of an uber-rare pet supposed to be the closest descendant of cats.

+The main namespace used is "zn" for historic reason (ZCraft/Zylann engine) and is not subject to change yet.

 Features
 --------